 The right channel sales strategy, however, can enable you to grow very quickly?
 In the case of Alex Rampbell, current General Partner at Andreessen Horowitz, it meant taking a startup from zero to 10,000+ clients within two years.
 Rampbell notes that channel sales helped him attract long-tail clients or clients that had a deep need for his product or service but were difficult to find and thus sell to.

-Channel partners can help you expand your network by getting your product or service in front of those long-tail clients you’d otherwise have trouble reaching.
+Effective channel partners can help you expand your network by getting your product or service in front of those long-tail clients you’d otherwise have trouble reaching.
 Once you amass several long-tail clients through channel sales, they could end up making up the bulk of your revenue.

 Still, you will need to onboard channel sales partners and train them accordingly, which will take some time (though considerably less than direct sales onboarding initiatives).
 More on how to effectively do that later on.